Learning Treatment Effects in Panels with General Intervention Patterns: Experiments

 Note that the treatment patterns here are `home court' for the SDID and RSC synthetic control methods but our approach nonetheless outperforms these benchmarks.
 One potential reason is that these methods do not leverage all of the available data for learning counterfactuals: MC-NNM and SDID ignore treated observations.
 RSC ignores even more: it in addition does not leverage some of the {\em untreated} observations in $M^*$ on treated units (i.e. observations $O_{ij}$ for $j < t_i$ on treated units).

-\textbf{Semi-Synthetic Data (Sales).} The second dataset consists of weekly sales of 167 products over 147 weeks, collected from a Kaggle competition \cite{sales2021}.
+\textbf{Adaptive Treatment Pattern.} The second dataset consists of weekly sales of 167 products over 147 weeks, collected from a Kaggle competition \citep{sales2021}.
 In this application, treatment corresponds to various `promotions' of a product (e.g. price reductions, advertisements, etc.).
-We introduced an artificial promotion $Z$, used the collected data as $M^{*}$ ($\bar{M}^{*} \approx 12170$), and the goal was to estimate the average treatment effect given $O = M^{*}+\mT \circ Z$ and $Z$ ($\mT$ follows the same generation process as above with $\tau^{*} = \sigma = {\bar{M}^{*}}/{10}$).
+We introduced an artificial promotion $Z$, used the collected data as $M^{*}$ ($\bar{M}^{*} \approx 12170$), and the goal was to estimate the average treatment effect given $O = M^{*}+\mT \circ Z$ and $Z$ ($\mT$ follows the same generation process as above with $\tau^{*} = \sigma = {\bar{M}^{*}}/{5}$).

 Now the challenge in these settings is that these promotions are often decided based on previous sales.
 Put another way, the treatment matrix $Z$ is constructed {\em adaptively}.
 We considered a simple model for generating adaptive patterns for $Z$: Fix parameters $(a, b)$.
 If the sale of a product reaches its lowest point among the past $a$ weeks, then we added promotions for the following $b$ weeks (this models a common preference for promoting low-sale products).
 Across our instances, $(a,b)$ was generated according to $a \in \mathrm{Uni}[5, 25], b \in \mathrm{Uni}[5, 25].$ This represents a treatment pattern where it is unclear how typical synthetic control approaches (SDID, RSC) might even be applied.